banjich/my-mastermind/README.md

 To get a local copy up and running fallow these simple steps:

-Clone the repository by entering git clone https://github.com/banjich/mastermind.git in your git bash, Type cd mastermind, Type npm start
+1. Clone the repository by entering git clone https://github.com/banjich/my-mastermind.git in your git bash
+2. Type cd mastermind
+3. Type npm install
+4. Type npm start